Partitioned K-nearest neighbor local depth for scalable comparison-based learning: Local depth and the cluster graph

-and is called the \textbf{conflict focus}\footnote{By constrast, Kleindessner and von Luxburg \cite{kle} define the \textbf{lens} of the pair $\{x, y\}$ to be $U_{x \| y} \cap U_{y \| x}$.} of $x$ and $y$.
-The first union in (\ref{e:conflictfocus}) is disjoint, while the second need not be.
+and is called the \textbf{conflict focus}\footnote{By constrast, \cite{kle} defines the \textbf{lens} of $\{x, y\}$ to consist of the set of $z$ for which $z \preceq_x y$ and $z \preceq_y x$.}.
+The first union in (\ref{e:conflictfocus}) is disjoint, while the second need not be (Table \ref{t:conflictfocus}).
 Comparing (\ref{e:direction}) and (\ref{e:conflictfocus}) shows that the size $|U_{x,y}|$ of the conflict focus is the in-degree of the vertex $\{x, y\}$ in the augmented line graph for this ranking system.
 These concepts are illustrated in Table \ref{t:conflictfocus}.
+The reason for splitting the conflict focus in two is apparent in (\ref{e:ldep}).

 \begin{defn} Fix $x \in S$, sample $Y$ uniformly from $S \setminus \{x\}$, and then sample $Z$ uniformly from the conflict focus $U_{x, Y}$.
-Define the \textbf{local depth} at $x$ to be\footnote{The random tie breaker in \cite{ber} has been omitted.}
+Define the \textbf{local depth} at $x$ to be\footnote{The random tie breaker in \cite{ber} has been omitted, since we assume there are no ties.}

 \end{defn} Interpret (\ref{e:ldep}) as asking a uniform random $Z$ in the conflict focus $U_{x, Y} = U_{Y, x}$: \textit{which of $Y$ and $x$ is more similar to you?} The local depth of $x$ is the probability the ``witness'' $Z$ chooses $x$ rather than the random alternative $Y$.